nadrane/blog/source/_posts/hidden-costs-of-postgresql-jsonb.md

 2. Store the metadata in MongoDB.
 The data could remain schemaless and queryable.

-3. Keep the `meta` column as is but extract keys whose store on S3 values are typically large.
+3. Keep the `meta` column as is but extract specific keys to S3.
 In general, greater than 99% of the size of any given column's `meta` field is from a single key.
 For exmample, sometimes emails include attachments, other times message bodies include long sequences of html, documenting a historical email chain.
-These fields be specifically extracted and uploaded to S3, which specialized in storing [BLOBs](https://en.wikipedia.org/wiki/Binary_large_object).
-The database would only need to store an S3 resource link, and upon request, could generate a [pre-signed URL](https://docs.aws.amazon.com/AmazonS3/latest/dev//ShareObjectPreSignedURL.html), allowing the client could directly download what it needs on demand.
+These fields would be specifically extracted and uploaded to S3.
+The database would only need to store a reference to the S3 content S3 resource link, and upon request, the server could generate a [pre-signed URL](https://docs.aws.amazon.com/AmazonS3/latest/dev//ShareObjectPreSignedURL.html), allowing the client  directly download large files from S3.

 4. Create a separate table in postgres where metadata can be stored.
 It would have a foreign key back to the original table where the metadata belonged.
 This solution might seem a little odd at first glance, but I should clarify that this `meta` column pattern existed on more than just the `message` table.

 Our instinct was to go with #1, the most simple and straightforward solution, and omit the `meta` column from most queries.
 Unfortunately, bugs in our ORM made it impossible to omit columns across joins without the occassional crash.
 Obviously we needed to consider alternatives.

-We ruled out A MongoDB instance pretty readily because it would introduce additional unmanaged infrastructure into our system.
+We ruled out MongoDB pretty readily because it would introduce additional unmanaged infrastructure into our system.
 This left the choice between S3 and a separate Postgres table.
-We agreed that S3 presigned URLs was an ideal longterm alternative but ultimately chose a separate Postgres table for the same reason that we wanted to choose option #1: complexity.
+We agreed that S3 presigned URLs was an ideal longterm alternative but ultimately chose a separate Postgres table for the same reason that we wanted to choose option #1: risk and complexity.
 Our team is exceptionally experienced with Postgres, and we knew we would hit the ground running.
-Leveraging S3, in contrast, would almost certainly take longer, and the value it would add at our current scale would be almost non-existent.
+Leveraging S3, in contrast, had more unknowns and would almost certainly take longer, and the value it would add over Postgres at our current scale is tenuous at best.

-We ultimately sett

-The most obvious and straightforward solution was to start omitting the `meta` column from all queries, except those that strictly needed it.

 This is a very simple bandaid to a relatively opaque performance problem, but it hides a more serious concern.
 These fields probably should have been their own atomic fields in our `message` schema, but the conversion wasn't simple anymore.
 We couldn't simply change our code to save off this field, since numerous other parts of the codebase relied on it's existence in the `meta`JSON data structure.

 We discussed a variety of potential solutions.
 One included storing the metadata in MongoDB.
 We could still keep the data unstructured but queryable without having it affect the performance of other queries.

+It's unfortunate that we didn't do this migration sooner since development pattersn are contagious.
+You see, when the first developer started driving business logic based on the `meta` column, other developers started following suit.
+This data migration didn't need to also include tons of application logic changes.
+But then again, who knows what the original developers reasoning was when he began accessing values from the `meta` column.
+Perhaps it was a reasoned decision about deferring technical deby until later.